pyfar/gallery/docs/contribute/general/pr_workflow.rst

 More Detailed Instructions
 --------------------------

+For more specific instructions for contributing to pyfar packages, please check out the following:

+- `Style and design guidelines <../packages/style_design.html>`_.
+- `Documentation guidelines <../packages/documentation.html>`_.
+- `Testing guidelines <../packages/testing.html>`_.

-For more detailed instructions including the respective commands and tools, please refer to the guide of the package you want to contribute to.
+The documentation of each package further provides instructions including the respective commands and tools, please refer to the guide of the package you want to contribute to.
 See for example the guidelines for `contributing to pyfar <https://pyfar.readthedocs.io/en/stable/contributing.html>`_

+Similarly, contribution guidelines exist for the *pyfar gallery* and the *open educational resources*:

+- `Contribution guidelines for the gallery <../contribution_gallery.html>`_.
+- `Contribution guidelines for the open educational resources <../contribution_oer.html>`_.

 Submitting a Pull Request